-Amanda is an Associate in our St. John’s office.
-She practices Labour and Employment and has a particular interest in grievance and interest arbitration, collective agreement interpretation, human rights, and employment termination issues.
+Amanda practices Labour and Employment law and has a particular interest in grievance and interest arbitration, collective agreement interpretation, human rights, and employment termination issues.
 Amanda received a Bachelor of Arts degree from Memorial University of Newfoundland and Labrador in 2007.
 She received her Juris Doctor degree from the University of New Brunswick in 2012, and was called to the Newfoundland and Labrador Bar in 2013.
 Amanda enjoys being actively involved in the community; she has recently taught Introduction to Labour Relations at Memorial University and is the Director and Secretary of the Buckmaster’s Circle Community Centre Board of Directors.
 Amanda is also a member of the McInnes Cooper Social Collective Responsibility Committee, and a member of the Canadian Bar Association and the Law Society of Newfoundland and Labrador.
 Publications

 - “Environmental Developments in Atlantic Canada,” James L. Thistle and Amanda Lannon, Stanley Berger ed.
 Key Developments in Environmental Law 2011.
 Toronto: Canada Law Book, 2011.